Bidasar, Churu

-Bidasar is a city and a municipality in Churu district in the state of Rajasthan, India.
-Bidasar is named after Bidawat Rathores, who descended from Bida, son of Rao Jodha.It is also the birth place of Nahar brothers, founders of Zorko franchise startup.
+Bidasar is a city and a municipality in Churu district in the state of Rajasthan, India. derives its name from the Bidawat Rathores, descendants of Rao Bida, a son of Rao Jodha of Marwar and brother of Rao Bika, the founder of Bikaner.
+The region’s history is intricately tied to the Rathore clan’s expansion and their conquest of territories in northern Rajasthan.